Do you want to add a special touch to your morning cup of coffee?

 You might have a few questions about this delicious Irish cream syrup.
-That’s why I’ve answered some FAQs below:
+That’s why I’ve answered some frequently asked questions below:

 Is there alcohol in this Irish cream syrup?

 No, this Irish cream syrup does not contain any alcohol.
-Despite the name, this product is completely alcohol-free.
+Despite the name, this product is entirely alcohol-free.

 How long does homemade Irish cream syrup last?